hjunior29/video-text-remover/README.md

 ## Troubleshooting

-### Subtitles Not Detected
+### Texts Not Detected

-**Problem**: Subtitles remain in the output video
+**Problem**: Texts remain in the output video

 **Solutions**:
 - Lower `conf_threshold` to 0.15-0.20 for more sensitive detection
-- Check if subtitles are actually closed captions (not hardcoded)
+- Check if texts are actually closed captions (not hardcoded)
-- Ensure subtitles have sufficient contrast with background
+- Ensure texts have sufficient contrast with background
 - Try processing a single frame to verify detection works

 ### Poor Inpainting Quality